dalethatcher/flightgear/README.md

 1) Download FlightGear for your platform from http://www.flightgear.org/download/

-2) Run with the comman line parameter "--telnet=5401"
+2) Run with the command line parameter "--telnet=5401"

 # Leinigen